Mike Belitsky: Career

-In 2013, he joined the band The New Mendicants.
+2013, he joined the band The New Mendicants.
 He toured Spain with the group in 2014, and drummed on their 2014 album Into the Lime.

 In 2018, Belitsky injured his shoulder while ice skating, and was unable to perform for several months.
-Since that time he has continued to play in The Sadies, The Unintended, and The New Mendicants.
+Since that time he has continued to play in The Sadies and The New Mendicants.

+Following the Sadies' lead singer Dallas Good's death in 2022, Belitsky suffered a torn ligament in his wrist, providing a further setback for the band.
+After Belitsky healed from wrist surgery, the Sadies rallied and continue to tour and record to this day.